edbratt/hk2-site-test/extensibility.md

 ## Operations

-An HK2 Operation is a scope/context pair used to implement scopes like RequestScope, ApplicationScope or TransactionScope.
-Any service lifecycle (context) for which only one instance of that context can be active at a time is a candidate to be an HK2 Operation.
+A GlassFish HK2 Operation is a scope/context pair used to implement scopes like RequestScope, ApplicationScope or TransactionScope.
+Any service lifecycle (context) for which only one instance of that context can be active at a time is a candidate to be a GlassFish HK2 Operation.
 RequestScope is a good example in most containers, as each thread is generally tied to a single request.

-More information about HK2 Operations and an example can be found [here][operations].
+More information about GlassFish HK2 Operations and an example can be found [here][operations].

 ## Stub Generation

-HK2 has a [Stub][stub] annotation that can be put onto abstract classes.
+GlassFish HK2 has a [Stub][stub] annotation that can be put onto abstract classes.
 The hk2-metadata-generator will then generate a class that implements the unimplemented methods on the abstract class.
 This is very useful when testing as simple stubs can be made of services that would normally not work properly in a test environment.
 For more information see [hk2-metdata-generator][hk2-metadata-generator].